spacemeshos/testnet-guide/cli.md

 cd SM/node
 ```

 In the same directory prepare a network config file.
-Update the config file name accordingly to the resource you will be using.
+Update the config file name according to the resource you will be using.
 If you use VS Code you can run:

-`code config.testnet-05.json`
+`code config.mainnet.json`

-To have the content of this file, you should always use the officially published resources, you can find them for example on [Twitter](https://twitter.com/teamspacemesh?s=20).
+To have the content of this file, you should always use the officially published resources, you can find them for example [here:]([https://twitter.com/teamspacemesh?s=20](https://configs.spacemesh.network/config.mainnet.json)).

-For the Testnet-05, get the content from here: [https://smapp.spacemesh.network/config.testnet-05.json](https://smapp.spacemesh.network/config.testnet-05.json)

 Try running a local node to check if everything is going as expected so far.

 `./go-spacemesh --listen [a_multiaddr] --config [configFileLocation] -d [nodeDataFilesPath]`

-For example, run the following command from the "node" directory we just created (having the testnet config file in the same directory):
+For example, run the following command from the "node" directory we just created (having the network config file in the same directory):

-`./go-spacemesh --listen /ip4/0.0.0.0/tcp/7513 --config ./config.testnet-05.json -d ./sm_data`
+`./go-spacemesh --listen /ip4/0.0.0.0/tcp/7513 --config ./config.mainnet.json -d ./sm_data`

 You might see a prompt regarding the firewall or accepting incoming connections, approve it and wait a bit to check if the node continues to run without any errors.
 You should see the logs being written continuously.